The metal under a crown is showing

 - All-porcelain crowns last an average of 15 years

-- Metal caps last an average of 15 years
+- Metallic caps last an average of 15 years

 - Gold crowns can last a lifetime and they are kinder to the opposing teeth

-If you have a toothache on a crowned tooth or suspect that a restoration is failing, see your dentist immediately.
+If you have a toothache on a crowned tooth or suspect that a restoration is failing, have it checked immediately.
 A broken seal allows bacteria to infiltrate the tooth beneath the restoration.
 This can cause hidden cavities, which may grow rapidly in the dark, moist environment between the margin and the underlying tooth.

 Left untreated, cavities beneath crowns can penetrate deep into a tooth, hurting the root.
 When this happens, the tooth may need a root canal or, in some cases, the tooth may require removal.

 The best cosmetic dentists tend to partner with the best ceramists.
 They are technicians who work in a dental lab.
-The best ones work with fine porcelains and the highest quality dental materials.
+The best ones work with better and prettier porcelains and the highest quality dental materials.
 They have years of experience, in which time they’ve perfected the craft of layering ceramic so that looks tooth enamel.

-For cheaper restorations, a dentist may employ an overseas dental lab.
-You should beware of this.
+For cheaper restorations, overseas dental labs are used.
 Many countries have unregulated labs that use unsafe alloys and short cut techniques.
 Chinese made crowns have been known to have harmful effects.
-With that said, some overseas dental labs are world-renown.
+With that said, some overseas dental labs are world renown.
 Ask your dentist about the lab and ceramist he will use for your crown.
-If you don’t trust your dentist to work with a quality lab, then you may need to keep searching for a dentist.
+If you don’t trust your dentist to work with a quality lab, then you may need to keep searching for a new office.

-The training a dentist invests in greatly impacts the dental work he provides.
-Look for a dentist with training that involves many continuing education hours and hands-on courses.
+The training a dentist has greatly impacts the dental work he provides.
+Look for one with training that involves many continuing education hours and hands on courses.
 He or she will have the education to provide superior cosmetic smile makeovers.
 You should learn about a dentist’s training, experience, and other accolades on the about page of his or her website.

 In addition, a dentist’s experience counts.
-When searching for a dentist who can deliver great crowns, you’ll learn a lot by exploring his or her before-and-after gallery.
-Usually a page on the dentist’s website, the gallery features actual cases the dentist completed and not purchased before and afters.
+When searching for a dentist who can deliver great crowns, you’ll learn a lot by exploring his or her before and after gallery.
+Hopefully the gallery features actual cases the dentist completed and not purchased before and afters.
 If you look closely, you can see how natural the dentistry looks.

 Learn if patients respect a dentist by reading his or her patient stories.
-You may find patient reviews on the dentist’s website.
+You may find patient testimonials on the dentist’s website.
 You can also just go to the Google Business page for a dentist or dental practice to see Google Reviews.
-Looking at Facebook and Yelp may also provide insight into what patients think about a dentist.
+Looking at Facebook may also provide insight into what patients think about a dentist.

 Once you’ve found a great cosmetic dentist, schedule a meeting to discuss your issues.
 While you’re at it, you may want to explore options in teeth whitening, porcelain veneers, adult braces, gum contouring, bonding, or tooth reshaping.
-Your dentist can combine any of these treatments in a smile makeover plan to give you your ideal smile.
+These treatments are usually combined in a smile makeover plan to give you your ideal smile.